Save to My DOJO

 2. VDI is Probably not Going to Save Any Money

 We’re accustomed to server virtualization resulting in a cost savings.
-Those savings don’t translate into the VDI space at all.
-Here are some of the costs you’ll need to be prepared for to build a successful VDI deployment:
+Those savings don’t translate into the VDI space in general, or Hyper-V VDI.
+Here are some of the costs you’ll need to be prepared for to build a successful Hyper-V VDI deployment:

 - High availability isn’t cheap.
 Having one desktop go down is an annoyance.
 I don’t know anything about your organization, but I’m guessing that having a virtual desktop host crash and take 200 virtual desktops with it is likely to be categorized as “unacceptable”.
 You’re going to need to build up your hardware infrastructure to support your virtual desktop infrastructure, and that’s going to be expensive.
-You’re also going to have to buy enough licenses to cover every host.
+You’re also going to have to buy enough licenses to cover every host in the Hyper-V VDI cluster.

-- You need more than Hyper-V on the server.
-Hyper-V alone does not a virtual desktop infrastructure make.
+- You need more than Hyper-V on the server for implementing Hyper-V VDI.
+Hyper-V alone does not make a virtual desktop infrastructure make.
 You’re going to need at least one other fully-licensed Windows Server system and really, that’s not going to be enough.

 These mentioned costs are just for initial deployment.
 There will be others that will be discussed in the upcoming points.